Property Taxes & Assessment

 - Municipal tax rate.
 About 84 per cent of your payment goes to pay for City services, such as transportation; waste management; public works and parks maintenance; cultural and recreational programs; long-term care; fire and emergency management; planning and building inspection; capital infrastructure; affordable housing; social services; police; a number of other boards and agencies.

-To receive a receipt for payment of your property taxes, return your bill with your payment or bring your original bill to City Hall, Payment Centre, 216 Ontario Street during regular office hours.
+To receive a receipt for payment of your property taxes, return your bill with your payment or bring your original bill to City Hall, Payment Centre, 216 Ontario St.during regular office hours.
 There is no charge for this service.

-Should you require a record of payment of your annual tax bill or require a duplicate statement for previous years, a fee of $12.70 (effective Jan.
-1, 2013) applies for each year and property.
-Your request can be sent by mail to Taxation Services, 216 Ontario Street, Kingston, ON K7L 2Z3.
+Should you require a record of payment of your annual tax bill or require a duplicate statement for previous years, a fee of $15.65 applies for each year and property.
+Your request can be sent by mail to Taxation Services, 216 Ontario St., Kingston, ON K7L 2Z3.
 Be sure to indicate; property address, roll number, name and the year required.
 Statements may be picked up with proper identification or mailed and the associated fee will be charged to the tax roll.

 A tax certificate is a statement of outstanding property taxes, which is usually requested by lawyers at the closing of a real estate transaction.
 The vendors' or purchasers' lawyer can apply for a Tax Certificate from Taxation Services.
-The tax certificate fee is $59.50 (Effective Jan.
-1, 2013)
+The tax certificate fee is $73.15.

-The City of Kingston's fees and charges Bylaw 2005-10 provides for yearly increases equal to the consumer price index (CPI).
+The City Fees and Charges Bylaw 2005-10 provides for yearly increases equal to the consumer price index (CPI).

 - By mail: Letters requesting a tax certificate must include the fee.
 Mail to Taxation Services, City Hall, 216 Ontario Street, Kingston, ON K7L 2Z3